SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **The Scarless**
 >
 > Doru regains 10 Stamina at the start of each of his turns unless he took acid or fire damage since the start of his previous turn.
-Whe- ever he regains Stamina this way, the Director can spend 2 Malice to end one effect on Doru that can be ended by a saving throw
+Whenever he regains Stamina this way, the Director can spend 2 Malice to end one effect on Doru that can be ended by a saving throw.

 > ⭐️ **Champion's Loyalty Collar**
 >